Saab H engine: B206

 The B206 is a version of the B204 but without the dual balance shafts and without oil jets under the pistons.
 It was only offered as a naturally aspirated engine B206I producing 133 hp, seemingly a Europe-and-Australia-only option in 1994 non-turbo 900 NGs.
 This engine is popular among Saab tuners in Sweden (e.g. Trollspeed) due to the lack of balance shafts but with presumably equal strength as the turbo blocks with balance shafts.

 B205 and B235

+Saab B235 engine in a Saab 9-5.
+Note the black Saab Direct Ignition cassette, which is characteristic of the Trionic 7 engine management system.

 The B205 and B235 engines are an evolution of the B204 and B234 engines.
 They were introduced in the 1998 Saab 9-5 giving reduced fuel consumption and emissions with improved refinement.
 The changes included lightweight internal components:lighter valves, softer valve springs, lighter pistons, and lower-drag oil pump.
 Another development was the introduction of the Trionic 7 torque demand type engine management system.
 Trionic 7 equipped engines have the black direct ignition casing on top of the engine rather than the red of the Trionic 5.

+The base version was used on the first generation Saab 9-3 and Saab 9-5, with power output varying across the models and markets.

+The B205E/L and the B235E use Garrett GT1752S turbochargers, while the B205R and B235L/R use Mitsubishi Heavy Industries TD04HL-15T-5.